Agents and Skills¶

 No need to remember command names or syntax!

-Use explicit slash commands when you want:
+Use explicit skill invocation when you want:

 Full comprehensive analysis: